 Have you been arrested in Boston?
 It’s important to learn your options and important terms that might come up along the way.
 Those who have been charged with a crime may have heard the term continuance without a finding.
-A continuance without a finding (CWOF) is technically not a conviction, but rather an alternative to a guilty finding, where you can complete probation as your penalty for the crime.
+A continuance without a finding (CWOF) without a finding (CWOF) is technically not a conviction, but rather an alternative to a guilty finding, where you can complete probation as your penalty for the crime.

-In a continuance without a finding, a accused person admits that the state could potentially prove evidence against them, but that they are not found guilty by the court.
+In a continuance without a finding, an accused person admits that the state could potentially prove evidence against them, but that they are not found guilty by the court.
 Instead of being found guilty, the individual is then put on probation, and a judge can place other penalties on this individual if they so choose.
 Once the probation and other penalties are completed, the case is dismissed.

 It seems like a beneficial deal, and it potentially can be for some, but a continuance without finding does come with some risks.
 If someone violates the conditions of their CWOF, they are not eligible to go to trial like other accused people normally would.
-Instead, because the individual already admitted that the case could be proven with the current evidence.
-So, if someone violates their probation or conditions of their continuance without finding, they will be sentenced right away and may even potentially serve an incarceration sentence.
+Instead, the individual already admitted that the case could be proven with the current evidence.
+So, if someone violates their probation or conditions of their continuance without a finding, they will be sentenced right away and may even potentially serve an incarceration sentence.

 Does A Conviction WIthout Finding Affect My Immigration Status?

 For those with legal citizen status, a continuance without a finding does not necessarily count as a formal conviction.
 However, a CWOF does count as a conviction for immigration purposes.
-Those who are not legal citizens of the United States will run the risk of being removed from the country or not permitted to re-enter the country once they leave.
+Those who are not legal citizens of the United States will run the risk of being removed from the country or not being permitted to re-enter the country once they leave.

-If you are not a legal citizen of the United States and you receive a continuance without finding, it is similar to as if you just pled guilty for a crime and were formally sentenced for the charges.
+If you are not a legal citizen of the United States and you receive a continuance without finding, it is similar to if you just pled guilty to a crime and were formally sentenced for the charges.
 This may be confusing to some, so schedule a free consultation with a Boston criminal defense lawyer if you have any initial questions about how this process works.

 Furthermore, a CWOF counts as a conviction for immigration purposes.
-If you are not a citizen, then, getting one can lead to removal or not being allowed back into the country.
-It is just as if you plead guilty and were sentenced.
+If you are not a citizen, then, getting one can lead to the removal or not being allowed back into the country.
+It is just as if you plead guilty and are sentenced.
 Getting arrested for a criminal charge can greatly impact your immigration status.
 If you or someone you love has been accused of a crime and is worried about their immigration status, contact Toland Law today.
-If a continuance without a finding can be pursued, and it makes sense for your case and immigration status, our legal team will provide you with the best possible options for moving forward.
+If a continuance without a finding can be pursued, and it makes sense for your case and immigration status, our legal team will provide you with the best options for moving forward.

 Why Should I Agree To A Continuance Without A Finding?